 - 3.1 The Neighbourhood Plan seeks to address, as far as is possible, the challenges that face the community of Hermitage.
-In summary these challenges are: - · maintaining heritage and feel of village; - lack of active travel routes/non-vehicular access outside Hermitage; - retention of dark skies; - poor communication networks, e.g. mobile phones; - importance of retaining countryside views; - inadequate parking at community venues; and - shortage of allotments/growing spaces.
+In summary these challenges are: - maintaining heritage and feel of village; - lack of active travel routes/non-vehicular access outside Hermitage; - retention of the high-quality environment, including dark skies; - poor communication networks, eg mobile phones; - importance of retaining countryside views; - inadequate parking at community venues; and - shortage of allotments/growing spaces.